-Number two in a changing juvenile products market, the cooperative chain, after a phase of restructuring and in-depth work on the brand, is looking to redeploy and open 50 stores by 2020.
+Number two in a changing childcare market, the cooperative chain, after a phase of restructuring and in-depth work on the brand, is looking to redeploy and open 50 stores by 2020.

-While it has cleaned up its network, the number-two retailer in the market (behind the branch-based Aubert) has above all "worked hard on the fundamentals of the brand", says the CEO.
-These include omnichannel development and web-to-store ramp-up - "today, 65% of products purchased online are then picked up in-store"; modernizing IT systems to pool inventory; strengthening relations with major brands and suppliers via the central purchasing unit; and stepping up digital communications to reach young, hyper-connected parents.
+While cleaning up the network, the market's number two (behind Aubert, which operates through branches) has above all carried out "a major overhaul of the brand's fundamentals, " says the CEO.
+This included: the development of omnichannel retailing and the rise of web-to-store – "today, 65% of products purchased online are then picked up in store"; the modernization of IT systems to pool inventory; the strengthening of relationships with major brands and suppliers via the purchasing center; and the amplification of digital communication to reach hyper-connected young parents.

-Covering the whole world of 0-2 year olds (bedrooms, textiles, toys, strollers, car seats...), Bébé 9 has also broadened its offer.
-"We've introduced a range policy to make the brand more accessible in terms of price, and expanded our own-brand product ranges under the Bébé essentiel, Bébé expert, Bébé référence and Bébé création collections."
+Covering everything for babies aged 0-2 (bedroom, textiles, toys, strollers, car seats, etc.), Bébé 9 has also expanded its offering.
+"We have implemented an assortment policy to make the brand more accessible in terms of price and expanded our product ranges with our own brands under the Bébé essentiel, Bébé expert, Bébé référence, and Bébé création collections."

 All these actions are beginning to bear fruit: last year, the cooperative saw its sales increase by 2% on a like-for-like basis, to 170 million euros.
 Faced with increasingly fierce competition (rise of pure players and the second-hand market, in addition to traditional specialists and supermarkets), Bébé 9 was forced to reinvent itself.